lola-tech/handbook/content/index.md

 ### ⌛ Hiring Timeline

-The timeline for hiring process starts when the candidate sends us their CV.
-In the next 72 hours the candidate will be contacted either to be told that we're not going further or to schedule for a technical discussion.
-After the technical discussion a candidate should not have to wait more than 14 days (absolute maximum) on an answer on whether to proceed.
+The timeline for hiring process starts when a candidate sends us their CV.
+They will be contacted within 72h with an invite to the interview process, or a friendly rejection.

 ### 👩‍❤️‍👩 Interview Guidelines

-The Lola Tech selection process consists of 2 stages: a fairly short, introductory Phone Screening call where we can get to know each other and if that goes well, a face to face (in person or remote) Interview.
+The Lola Tech selection process consists of 3 stages: a fairly short, introductory phone screening call, a face to face (in person or remote) Interview and an administrative decision call.

-The Phone screening is made by the Office Manager / Managing Director.
+1. The Phone screening is made by the Office Manager / Managing Director.

-Its main purpose is to give the candidates more details about the company, and to assess whether their expectations are compatible with the job on offer.

-Also, it helps clarify any questions the candidate might have, and inform them about the next steps of the selection process.
+It's a short call to to provide the candidates detail about the company, and to assess whether their expectations are compatible with the job on offer.
+It helps clarify any questions the candidate might have, and inform them about the next steps of the selection process.

-In a maximum of 2 working days candidates will be called by one of our Scrum Masters to schedule the interview, or we’ll send a note explaining why we’re not continuing the process.
+Within 2 working days, candidates will either be called by a Scrum Master to schedule the interview or get a note explaining why we’re not continuing the process.

-The interview is held by a Scrum Master and a Technical Interviewer/Advocate.
+2. The interview is held by a Scrum Master and a Technical Interviewer/Advocate.

-Here at Lola, we believe that a good interview should create a positive experience for both the interviewer and the candidate, that’s why each interview is an informal and open discussion.

-We want the candidates to feel comfortable, and to give us the chance to identify their strongest skills and personal traits.
+The interview should be a positive experience for everyone involved, an informal and open discussion.
+We want candidates to feel comfortable, and give us the chance to identify their strongest skills and personal traits.
 We don’t use whiteboard exercises and we don’t give assignments.

-In order to correctly evaluate candidates, we make sure we offer them the same evaluation conditions and criteria.

-The interview lasts about 1 hour, and includes several topics like background review, soft skills review, and of course, Technical review.
+The interview lasts about 1 hour and includes several topics like background review, soft skills review and technical review:

-At the beginning of it, our colleagues will present themselves, and will explain how the discussion will go.

-Our Scrum Master makes a short introductory presentation of Lola Tech, and the technical interviewer presents how we work: technical side, team organization, mindset.
+* Lola Tech employees to introduce themselves and set the agenda
+* Short company intro of Lola Tech by Scrum Master
+* Ways of working, team set-up, mindset overview by Technical Interviewer

-After that, we want to get to know each other better, so we will talk about the candidate's background, education and previous experience.
+* Conversation with candidates about their background, education and previous experience.

-The technical review part is basically an exploration of the candidate’s knowledge and experience.
-We want to see how we can fit together on the technical side, based on our job requirements for that position.

-During the interview, the candidates might be questioned about some approaches they took to solve a problem in their career, or maybe how they’d try to solve a technical issue.
+* The technical review to explore knowledge and experience and potential fit.
+Candidates might be questioned about approaches they took to solve a problem in their career, or maybe how they’d try to solve a technical issue.
+We’re always eager to find fresh perspectives on how we do things as well as culture fit.

-At the end of discussion, our interviewers will answer any additional questions the candidates may have regarding Lola Tech, the position, or anything else which has sparked their curiosity.
+* Time for questions about Lola Tech, the position or anything else

-In addition to skills and qualifications, we’re always eager to find new colleagues that can come with fresh perspectives on how we do things and who could fit in Lola’s culture.

-After each interview, information will be collected in a feedback form.
-This document helps us maintain information that was collected during interviews, and also have an overview of the arguments for which the candidate was accepted/rejected.
+After each interview, a feedback form is filled out by the interviewers.
+This helps us maintain internal information that was collected during interviews, and the reasons why the candidate was accepted/rejected.

-Following the interview we aim to get back to all of the candidates in a couple of days, though in rare cases we need a week.
-Once we’ve given some feedback either there will be an administrative discussion with the Managing Director or we'll stop the recruitment process.
+We aim to get back to all the candidates within a few of days (one week max).

+3. If positive, an administrative conversation with the Managing Director follows which is the last step in the interview process.

 ### 🐣 On-boarding Timeline